 - Tap the Unknown sources switch to turn it on.

 Installing an app on your Android device is done primarily from the App Center install portal or our native app, which is explained in the next section.
 Installing your apps can be done in two different ways depending on the developer's preference:

-You will receive an email from App Center that directs you to the release in the App Center.
+You'll receive an email from App Center that directs you to the release in the App Center.
 You can also elect to go directly to the App Center Install Portal at any point to see apps you've been added to and their releases.